Academic Policies and Regulations

 For any complaints that the student cannot resolve informally with the parties involved, the student should contact either the Dean of Student (for non-academic-related issues) or the Associate Provost for Academic Affairs (for academic-related issues).

-The mission of Kettering University rests on the premise of intellectual honesty, whether on-campus or off-campus through distance learning.
+The mission of Kettering University rests on the premise of intellectual honesty, whether on-campus or off-campus through Online learning.
 Graduate students are expected to perform ethically under all circumstances.
 It is the policy of Kettering University to foster the qualities of fairness, openness, and intellectual honesty, and to discourage and punish dishonest behavior in any form.

 Kettering University Online